Skip to content

 • Move the worker to a shaded or cooler area if possible.

-• Apply cool water to the body or place the, in a tub or shower of cool water.
-Don’t make the water ice cold, as that can make the body go into shock.
-If unable to place them in water, place ice packs in the armpit and groin areas to help lower the body’s core temperature.
+• Apply cool water to the body or place them in a tub or shower of cool water.
+Don’t make the water ice cold, as that can cause the body to go into shock.
+If you’re unable to place them in water, place ice packs in the armpit and groin areas to help lower the body’s core temperature.

 Find and schedule topics faster